kurniawano/ictpsp.github.io/_Notes/Basic_Structures.md

 3. *for every element in the list*
     3.1.
 Add the value of that element to *total* and store back the result to *total*.
 4. Divide *total* by *n* and store it to *average_cadence*.
+5. Determine what to display
-5. if the *average_cadence* is greater than or equal to *target_cadence* 5.1 Display "Good job, you hit your target for the past week cycling.".
+  5.1 if the *average_cadence* is greater than or equal to *target_cadence*
+      5.1 Display "Good job, you hit your target for the past week cycling.".
-6. Otherwise,
+  5.2 Otherwise,
-    6.1 calculate difference betwen *average_cadence* and *target_cadence*.
+      5.2.1 calculate difference betwen *average_cadence* and *target_cadence*.
-    6.2 if the difference is less than 10
-        6.2.1 Display, "You almost hit your target, try harder in the coming weeks."
+      5.2.2 Determine state depending on the difference 5.2.2.1 if the difference is less than 10 5.2.2.1.1 Display, "You almost hit your target, try harder in the coming weeks."
-    6.3 Otherwise,
+        5.2.2.2 Otherwise,
-        6.3.1 Call *modify_target_cadence* function.
+            5.2.2.2.1 Call *modify_target_cadence* function.
 ```

+Notice a few things:
+- In general, the structure is sequential which means the instruction is executed from the top to the bottom.
+We need to do the earlier steps before the later steps.
+This is true for all computer codes.
+- Starting with the total calculation, we observe there is an iterative structure.
+We identify this iterative structure because in the previous draft of our design of algorithm we have some repeated steps that we do *for every element in the list*.
+We then use this keyword *for every element in the list* in our second draft of the design of algorithm.
+- The step that is being repeated in this iterative structure is simply to add the element in the list to the total.
+We indented this step and added a sub numbering to indicate that this step is part of the iterative structure.
+- In step 5, we can observe the branch structure.
+In fact, this branch structure has another branch structure inside it in step 5.2.2.
+All structure can be nested inside another structure.

+We can also represent the above design of algorithm using a Flowchart.
+5.2.2.
+All structure can be nested inside another structure.

+We can also represent the above design of algorithm using a Flowchart.
+We can iterate the flowchart from big steps to the smaller steps.
+For example, we can start with the following basic steps.

+// show flowchart for big steps sequential

+Notice, that we do not describe in detail on how to get the average.
+We can expand the process to calculate the average using the following flowchart.

-The flowchart for the first step to calculate the total is shown below.
+// flowchart for calculate average

+Notice that the iterative structure in the above flowchart.
+We continue adding as long as there is a next element in the list.
+When there is no more next element, we stop the iteration and calculate the average.

+Similarly, we can draw the flowchart to determine the state of the program after the average cadence calculation as shown below.

-// show flowchart for total
+// flowchart for state determination

+Notice that we also have two decision box in this section showing how the branch structure is actually nested inside another branch structure.

+Finally, we can combine the different part into one single flowchart as shown below.

+// flowchart overall.

+For smaller problem like the above, we can draw all the parts in a single flowchart.
+For bigger problems, we may need to modularize and separate the flowchart into different sections and parts.

+## Summary

+In this section, we introduced to you the three basic structures, sequential, branch and iterative.
+The basic structure is sequential.
+However, the branch structure actually is the one that creates flexibility in our computer programs as it allows us to choose what to do depending on some conditions.
+In fact, the iterative structure is based on the branch structure as it chooses to repeat certain block of steps depending on some conditions.

+We also introduce how you can write down your **C**oncrete Cases and **D**esign of Algorithm.
+We showed you how to iterate over your design of algorithm using both pseudocode and flowchart.
+In subsequent lessons, we will focus on pseudocode to design our algorithm.